mdathif12/ORM/README.md

 ## Date: 18/3/24

 ## AIM
-To develop a Django application to store and retrieve data from a Book database using Object Relational Mapping(ORM).
+To develop a Django application to store and retrieve data from a railway database using Object Relational Mapping(ORM).

 ## Entity Relationship Diagram